SpectraL519/cpp-ap/docs/tutorial.md

 - `resolved_parser() -> ap::argument_parser&` : Returns a reference to the *deepest invoked parser*.

-  sIf no subparser was invoked, this simply returns the current parser.
+  If no subparser was invoked, this simply returns the current parser.

 <br />